samstav/simpl/vagrant/README.md

 Note that any changes to /vagrant will be reflected in your cloned copy of checkmate.

+You can also browse directly to the web interface at http://localhost:8080

 To shutdown the VM:

     $ vagrant halt